SpinaCMS/Spina/README.md

 # Getting Started

-Spina is a CMS built upon the Rails framework.
+Spina is a CMS for Rails 5.1.
 This guide is designed for developers with experience using Ruby on Rails.

 To start using Spina CMS add the following line to your Gemfile: